Octopus142/Model/README.md

-about 79% of earth surface is Ocean (even not including river stream lake Sea) else is 21% solid ground
+about 79% of earth
+surface is water,
+21% is solid land